CosimoQuiche/tc-media-archive/README.md

-# Trauma Center Community Wiki
+# Trauma Center Media Archive
-Project to host the Trauma Center Community Wiki.

-Link to the forward facing page [here.](https://cosimoquiche.github.io/tc-wiki/)
+This is a respository of offical media and beta images for the Trauma Center series compiled from various sources around the internet.
+This archive used to host the Trauma Center Wiki, but this has since been migrated to [Miraheze](https://traumacenter.miraheze.org/wiki/Main_Page).